Blueprint for Growth

 Part one of a three-part series…

 There is no greater loss than opportunity left uncapitalized.
-Do you have a long-term plan for maximizing your profit potential by taking advantage of every opportunity for growth?
+Do you have a long-term plan to maximize your profit potential by taking advantage of every opportunity for growth?
 Is each growth strategy fully developed with measurable goals for activities that, if achieved, would yield the results you seek?
-Does the math pencil out?
+Breakeven analysis will tell you if the math pencils out.

 An actionable blueprint for growth outlines the financial metrics and business milestones required to accelerate profitable growth.
 Consider a combination of these possible strategies: